 The Canada Thistle must be targeted at its extensive root system in order to effectively control the weed.

-Learn how to prevent and manage weeds as they effect pastures and hay land across the province.
+Learn how to prevent and manage weeds as they affect pastures and hay land across the province.

 Foxtail barley is a densely tufted perennial bunchgrass native to western North America.
 Its primary means of spread is by seed, which are easily dispersed by the wind.
 Learn how to manage foxtail barley.